KejPi/AbracaDABra/README.md

 ## Ensemble Information

-AbracaDABra shows technical information about the ensemble structure in the Ensemble Information dialog accessible from the application menu in [Expert mode](#expert-mode).
+AbracaDABra shows technical information about the ensemble in the Ensemble Information view.

 <p align="center" width="100%">
     <img width="1112" alt="Ensemble information" src="https://github.com/user-attachments/assets/26e58ea9-64a0-4a7d-bad1-86c972a7f84e" />
 </p>

-The following information is available in the dialog:
+The following information is available in the view:
 * Details for the current channel like its frequency, SNR, AGC gain, etc.
 * The current audio service and its subchannel parameters
 * The current audio service bitrate details
-* FIB, AAC RC decoder and AU statistics - they can be reset from the popup menu accessible with a right click
+* FIB, AAC RC decoder and AU statistics - they can be reset from the popup menu accessible with a right click or long press on Android
 * Subchannel allocation with a interactive colorful bar.
 You can click on any subchannel to display its details below.
-Subchannels with data services are shown with cross pattern.
+Subchannels with data services are shown with diagonal pattern.
 * Details of all services in the ensemble in text format.
 It is possible to select any part of the text and copy it to the clipboard.

-The ensemble structure can also be exported in CSV format and uploaded to FMLIST from this dialog. _NOTE:_ The upload to FMLIST button is only enabled when automatic uploading is disabled in settings.
+The ensemble structure can also be exported in CSV format (see [data storage](#data-storage)) and uploaded to FMLIST from this page. _NOTE:_ The upload to FMLIST button is only enabled when automatic uploading is disabled in settings.

 The last feature accessible from Ensemble Information is raw data recording with an optional timeout.
-This is used to record the signal from tuner (IQ), which that can be used as a [Raw file input](#raw-file) later. _Note:_ The raw file grows very fast, for example an RTL-SDR device stream with a sample rate of 2048kHz and 8 bit samples produces an approximately 250 MByte file in 1 minute.
+This is used to record the raw signal from tuner (IQ), which that can be used as a [Raw file input](#raw-file) later. _Note:_ The raw file grows very fast, for example an RTL-SDR device stream with a sample rate of 2048kHz and 8 bit samples produces an approximately 250 MByte file in 1 minute.

 ## DAB Announcements support